iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>PLD</summary>

+Version 14.5
+- Adjusted HUD Weapons text to color based on the current Aftermath level when the HUD TP Meter is turned off.

 Version 14.4.6
 - Fixed an issue where being sub SCH when sub jobs are restricted will produce an error.